-There's always a fine line between helping someone learn and improve by re-shaping papers themselves, and just providing the precise wording yourself to short-circuit the process and get the paper away.
+There's always a fine line between helping someone learn and improve by re-shaping papers themselves, and just providing the precise substitute wording yourself to short-circuit the process and get the paper away.

 Tracked changes and use of 'comment bubbles' allow you to be specific in your comments.
-When time is short they can be a quick way to consider and accept changes.
+When time is short they can be a quick way to suggest possible changes for consideration.